Commercial Electrical Maintenance: What Should Be on Your Checklist?

 - Cleaning panels and components to remove dust, debris, and moisture

-- Testing ground fault circuit interrupters and arc fault circuit interrupters
+- Testing ground fault circuit interrupters (GFCIs) and arc fault circuit interrupters (AFCIs)

 - Verifying proper labeling of panels, circuits, and disconnects